gbzenobi/File-XOR-Encryption/README.md

 ![e1](/1.png)

-In the same way you can decrypt it (with SDL I managed to make it runtime, so the user would not notice it
+In the same way you can decrypt it (with SDL I managed to make it runtime, so the user would not notice it).
 <br/>
 **Decryption:**